rgambord/c99-doc/doc/sections/7/25/2/1/1/index.rst

 .. _9899_7.25.2.1.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.1.1p2>`

-:ref:`2 <9899_7.25.2.1.1p2>` The iswalnum function tests for any wide character for which iswalpha or iswdigit is true.
+The iswalnum function tests for any wide character for which iswalpha or iswdigit is true.